27 October 2025

 As to the second element, the best guess is that -dyke is variation on dick, either as a generic term for a man or meaning a penis.
 Thus, Harvey “Bulldyke” Neal may have been a large, exceptionally masculine man, and the term connoting masculinity later transferred from men to lesbians.
 If the penis sense was intended, then bulldyke might refer to size and connote the mistaken folk belief that lesbians have large clitorises or that the clitoris is some sort of false penis.
 The form bulldagger, while appearing later, is almost certainly a folk etymology that tries to make sense of the -dyke element by changing it to something familiar, in this case, something phallic and penetrative.

-Older references may speculate that that dyke is a variation on either hermaphrodite or morphodite, but this explanation is no longer considered viable and there is no good evidence supporting it.
+Older references sometimes speculate that that dyke is a variation on either hermaphrodite or morphodite, but this explanation is no longer considered viable and there is no good evidence supporting it.
 The shift from -dite to -dike is phonologically unlikely, and there is only one early instance of it.
 Wider use of the spelling morphodike only appears decades later and is likely influenced by dyke, not the other way around.
 Also, while both hermaphrodite and morphodite are old terms for those with same-sex attraction, both were general terms referring to both men and women, and neither specialized to refer only to lesbians.

 To sum up, we don’t know the origin of dyke with any certainty, but there are a number of intriguing possibilities.
 Perhaps if we find more early uses, the origin will become clearer.